Imagine being so deep in your work that time flies by without you even noticing.

 By reducing this clutter, flow enables you to make quicker decisions, stay on task, and maintain peak performance over longer periods without feeling drained.
 It’s the difference between scrambling through your day and owning your day.

-How Do We Identify When We’re In Flow?
+How Do We Identify When We’re In Flow State?

 Identifying involves recognizing subtle yet distinctive characteristics manifesting when an individual is fully immersed in an activity.